The Home Depot Inc. [HD] stock Initiated by Citigroup analyst, price target now $288

 Sponsored

-“Our customers have varying needs – from DIYers renovating their homes to professional contractors on job sites,” said Kyle Dennis, vice president of supply chain development.
-“These investments are helping us deliver to our Pro and DIY customers across South Florida when, where and how they want.”.
+A variety of digital resources and tools to help guide customers throughout a natural disaster, from critical readiness topics to storm recovery and disaster relief, are now available on HomeDepot.com.
+The online experience includes:.

-Over the last 12 months, HD stock rose by 57.45%.
-The one-year The Home Depot Inc. stock forecast points to a potential downside of -4.17.
-The average equity rating for HD stock is currently 2.10, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 3257826 shares changing hands.
+Over the past one week, the price volatility of The Home Depot Inc. stands at 1.32% while the volatility over the past one month is 1.38%.

-The market cap for the stock reached $340.01 billion, with 1.07 billion shares outstanding and 1.07 billion shares in the current float.
-Compared to the average trading volume of 4.74M shares, HD stock reached a trading volume of 4845768 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HD stock reached $347.19 billion, with 1.07 billion shares outstanding and 1.07 billion shares in the current float.
+Compared to the average trading volume of 4.71M shares, HD reached a trading volume of 3257826 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Citigroup have made an estimate for The Home Depot Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 09, 2021.
 The new note on the price target was released on January 13, 2021, representing the official price target for The Home Depot Inc. stock.
 Previously, the target price had yet another raise from $300 to $315, while Telsey Advisory Group kept a Outperform rating on HD stock.

-The Home Depot Inc. [HD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.40.
-With this latest performance, HD shares gained by 10.86% in over the last four-week period, additionally plugging by 12.38% over the last 6 months – not to mention a rise of 57.45% in the past year of trading.
+The Home Depot Inc. [HD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.21.
+With this latest performance, HD shares gained by 6.73% in over the last four-week period, additionally plugging by 17.52% over the last 6 months – not to mention a rise of 46.68% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Home Depot Inc. [HD] shares currently have an operating margin of +13.84 and a Gross Margin at +32.34.
 The Home Depot Inc.’s Net Margin is presently recorded at +9.74.